isabella232/acp-reference-architecture/overview/what-is-the-apprenda-cloud-platform.md

 * A Resource Allocation Policy (RAP) management system that allows IT to “slice” the sum of the compute power under control by the Apprenda Platform into discrete units of allowed CPU and memory allocation.
 Development teams can then choose these “slices” and assign them to their application components.
 The Platform will monitor and throttle resource utilization based on assigned policies.
 This gives IT advanced capacity planning capabilities and development teams concrete expectations while shielding them from the underlying infrastructure in the spirit of a PaaS.
 * A set of web portals and tools to manage your applications and customers.
 * An administrative web portal that gives IT a detailed view of how the Platform “sees” the infrastructure and how it has distributed application components accordingly.
-APIs for integration with enterprise monitoring, logging, and other tools for use in an SRE practice.
+* APIs for integration with enterprise monitoring, logging, and other tools for use in an SRE practice.
+* An operational control plane that allows IT orgs to offer cloud-like app deployment (including CI/CD) under a shared service model within an enterprise